annaesvensson/yellow-publish/README.md

 If you want others to discover your extension, add the topic `datenstrom-yellow` to your repository.

+## How to improve an extension

+Improve your extension and [make an announcement](https://github.com/datenstrom/community/discussions/categories/see-what-s-new?discussions_q=sort%3Adate_created+category%3A%22See+what%27s+new%22) when necessary.
+You can also improve someone else's extension.
+Have a look at [open product development tasks](product-development-tasks.md).
+Did you improve someone else's extension?
+The first option is to send a pull request to the responsible developer/designer/translator, which may or may not be accepted.
+The second option is to discuss your changes with the Datenstrom community.
+The third option is to make a new extension with the modified source code.

+If you want to suggest new features/settings/files, discuss it with the Datenstrom community.

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
 Increase the version number in your source code before publishing.
 Make sure you have completed the [self-review checklist](self-review-checklist.md).
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 This will update the necessary files.
 Upload your changes and create a pull request for the repository `datenstrom/yellow`.